Scotten-Labs/Scotten-Sound-Site/index.md

     {{ homeRow | markdownify }}
 </body>

-# Scotten Sound is currently down for maintenance.
+# Scotten Sound is currently under construction, by ME, Oliver Scotten.
 Everything visible is for testing purposes **ONLY** nothing is permanent or finalized.

 #### TODO